andreipfeiffer/manifesto/README.md

 📤 Guidelines for giving feedback:

 - **Be polite** when you give feedback, especially when it's not requested.
+Choose your words carefully.

 - **Don't ask absurd things** during code reviews.
 Ask only for meaningful changes that you would do yourself.